shibaji7/pyCHIPS/README.md

-# ISWAT_CV
+# ISWAT - International Space Weather Action Teams
-## Welcome to Coronal Hole Boundary Detection using CHRIPS Algorithm
+## Welcome to Coronal Hole Boundary Detection using CHIPS Algorithm

 This project is a part of [COSPAR ISWAT](https://www.iswat-cospar.org/iswat-cospar).
 The COSPAR ISWAT initiative is a global hub for collaborations addressing challenges across the field of space weather.